 1 If you haven't already made the rice, start cooking the rice following the package instructions (usually 1 cup of raw white rice plus 1 1/2 cups of water and 1/2 teaspoon of salt, bring to boil, reduce heat to low, cover and cook for 15 minutes.)

-3 Heat oven to 350°F. In a large bowl mix together the ground beef, basil, summer savory, marjoram, salt, several turns of black pepper, and rice.
+3 Heat oven to 350°F. In a large bowl mix together the ground beef, basil, summer savory, marjoram, salt, several turns of black pepper, and the cooked rice.

-5 Place on middle rack and cook for 35-50 minutes, or longer, until the meat is cooked through.
+5 Place on middle rack and bake at 350°F for 35-50 minutes, or longer, until the meat is cooked through.

 Serve with ketchup.